mylbco/stock-logistics-warehouse/stock_mts_mto_rule/README.rst

 Usage
 =====

+You have to check 'Use MTO+MTS rules' on your warehouse.
 You have to choose the mts+mto route on the product form.
 You should not choose both mts+mto route and mto route.